tiffanyycheng99/plotly-challenge/README.md

-# plotly-challenge - Belly BUton Biodeiversity
+# plotly-challenge - Belly Button Biodiversity

 ![Bacteria by filterforge.com](Images/bacteria.jpg)

+#### A whole other look at the world living in your belly button

 In this assignment, we built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.